outobi/pbmc_Seurat_scRNAseq/README.md

 # Single-Cell RNA-seq Analysis with Seurat V5

 A comprehensive single-cell RNA sequencing analysis workflow using the PBMC3k dataset and Seurat V5.
 This project demonstrates best practices for quality control, normalization, clustering, visualization, and cell type annotation of scRNA-seq data.
+I make a end-to-end detailed and comprehensive comments on each step.

 ## 📊 Project Overview

 This analysis processes 2,700 Peripheral Blood Mononuclear Cells (PBMCs) sequenced with the 10X Genomics platform.
 The workflow identifies 9 distinct cell populations and annotates them based on canonical marker genes.
+The workflow is based on the original Seurat V5 tutorial from Satija lab at NYU. https://satijalab.org/seurat/articles/pbmc3k_tutorial

 ### Identified Cell Types
 - Naive CD4+ T cells